dasec/hystck/docs/src/generator/collection.rst

     type: http
     urls: urls.txt

-Each line in the url.txt document represents one file path.
+Each line in the url.txt document represents one url.

 **Printer**